oracle/python-cx_Oracle/doc/src/cursor.rst

     the section on :ref:`variable objects<varobj>`.

-    The typename parameter specifies the name of a SQL object type and must be specified when using type :data:`cx_Oracle.OBJECT`.
+    The typename parameter specifies the name of a SQL object type and must be specified when using type :data:`cx_Oracle.OBJECT` unless the type object was passed directly as the first parameter.

     The encodingErrors parameter specifies what should happen when decoding byte strings fetched from the database into strings (Python 3) or unicode